graphql-compose/graphql-compose-mongoose/README.md

   })
 );
 ```
-### Reusing the same mongoose Schame in embedded object fields
+### Reusing the same mongoose Schema in embedded object fields
 Suppose you have a common structure you use as embedded object in multiple Schemas.
-Also suppose you want the strcutre to have the same GraphQL type across all parent types.
+Also suppose you want the structure to have the same GraphQL type across all parent types.
 (For instance, to allow reuse of fragments for this type)
 Here are Schemas to demonstrate:
 ```js